tkurki/signalk-to-influxdb2/README.md

 - Click on "Add your first data source"
   - Data source type: Influxdb
-  - Name: influxdb
+  - Name: influxdb-influxQL
   - Query language: InfluxQL

+  or if you prefer the flux query language:
+  - Name: influxdb-influx
+  - Query language: Influx

   - HTTP URL: http://localhost:8086

-To authenticate, you need to add a custom HTTP header:

-- Header: Authorization
-- Value: Token (token you created when configuring InfluxDB)

 Use the following settings:

-- Database: (your bucket name)
+- Database: Your bucket name from influxDB)
+- User: Your username from influxDB
+- Password: The token you created in influxDB
 - HTTP Method: GET
 - Min time interval: 1s